 Miami was amazing.
 It inspired me to do more of the things that made me happy instead of focussing on the things that didn’t.
 After all, how could I be the best Mum I could be if I weren’t happy?
 I wrote down a list of all the things that I had said I wanted to do with my life… and Voila!
 A blog was born.

-When we first decided on this arrangement, it was hard to get used to not having her around all of the time.
+When Molly’s Dad and I first separated, it was hard to get used to not having Molly around all of the time.
 I wanted to try to turn a negative into a positive and I found myself with a lot of ‘free time’ to chase ambitions that were somewhat unobtainable whilst being a ‘full time parent’.
-To distract myself from her temporary absence, I created a mini ‘Bucket List’ of things that I wanted to do with my life.
-I travelled on my own, I travelled with Molly, I learnt how to DJ, and discovered a new sense of worth whilst embracing a ‘You Only Live Once’ attitude.
+To distract myself from her temporary absence, I started doing the things on my mini ‘Bucket List’.
+I travelled on my own, I travelled with Molly, I learnt how to DJ, got a regular slot at the local radio station, and discovered a new sense of worth whilst embracing a ‘You Only Live Once’ attitude.

 I documented these ‘adventures’ in an attempt to tackle the stigma of a split family.
 There has always been be so much negativity surrounding a single parent, with an automatic presumption of struggle and/or loneliness.
 More importantly, children are presumed to suffer as a result.
 Having studied Childhood Studies, and having come from a family who’s parent’s ‘stayed together for the kids’, I started my blog to encourage people to have a more positive view on Co Parenting, which may seem a little unorthodox in the traditional sense, but is increasingly common in modern society.
 The most important thing has always been Molly’s happiness, and she is a very happy little girl.